benradstone/wandisco-documentation/docs/help/variables.md

 ### &lt;service-name&gt;

-The service name for a Fusion docker container.
+The service name for a LiveData Plane docker container.

 - Example of value: `fusion-ui-server-hdp`
 - Example of usage: `docker-compose restart <service-name>`